sekoyo/react-image-crop/README.md

 ## Contributing / Developing

-To develop run `yarn dev` and open the localhost server in your browser.
+To develop run `pnpm install && pnpm dev` and open the localhost server in your browser.
 Update code and it will reload.
 When you're ready open a pull request.